In-Heat Wheat Corn and Crab ChowderBy CraftBeer.com

 - Sauté onion, celery, and garlic in bacon drippings in a large saucepan.

-- Add beer, chicken stock, corn, and all spices.
+- Add In-Heat Wheat, chicken stock, corn and all spices.

 - Bring to a boil.
 Then simmer until the corn is cooked.
 Instead of watching for bubbles in the pot, munch on that bacon you set aside.